Red Hen Publications

 For the record; I think you are all on the right track.
 But that isn’t the only reason why Rowling killed him.
 Not really.
 She had another reason.
 Not necessarily a better reason.
 But a different one.

 Rowling claims that Remus and Tonks were the two people who she had not originally planned to kill off.
-But I am not sure that I believe her.
+But with her track record I am not sure that I believe her.

 And I certainly don’t believe that she went into DHs not fully intending to kill them, either.
 They were obviously (from the vantage point of 20/20 hindsight, of course) set up to die from the minute they first appeared.
 Tonks glowing with happiness flashing around her wedding ring (in the fine old tradition of soap opera ingenues who I am informed always automatically tempt fate by daring to declare themselves to be happy), and Remus’s hangdog look.
 You immediately wonder what was behind that whirlwind marriage.
 Did the Weasleys pounce on him, roll him up in a carpet and not turn him loose until he said “I do”?